brsynth/rpbasicdesign/README.md

 ### Maximum number of CDSs per construct

 The maximum number of genes in a construct limited to 3 with the default `biolegio_plate.csv` RBS library, because there is only 3 different RBS suffix in the commercial BioLegio library.
+Anyway, if needed, this max number of genes can be relaxed and increased using the `--max_gene_per_construct` parameter.

 ## TODO